gordon-cs/gordon-360-api/Gordon360.Tests/ReadMe.md

 "@ | Set-Content .git/hooks/pre-commit
 ```

 > ⚠️ This only runs locally on your machine.
-Others won’t get it unless shared via tools like Husky.
+Others won't get it unless shared via tools like Husky.

 ---